AElfProject/aelf-boilerplate/docs/usage.md

-#Usage
+# Usage

 The main usage of aelf-boilerplate is to develop contracts for AElf blockchains.
 Once you've downloaded or cloned this project, that process looks something like this:

-1. Open **AElf.Boilerplate.sln**, run project **AElf.Boilerplate.Launcher**, and try Greeter project located in `web/greeter` to make sure the AElf blockchain can be run in local machine.
+1. Use **AElf.Boilerplate.sln**, run project **AElf.Boilerplate.Launcher**, and try Greeter project located in `web/greeter` to make sure the AElf blockchain can be run in local machine.

-2. Open **AElf.Contracts.BingoContract.sln**, run project **AElf.Boilerplate.BingoContract.Launcher**, and try Bingo Game loclated in `web/ReactNativeBingo`, famaliar with the code of Bingo Game, which is a DApp of the AElf blockchain.
+2. Use **AElf.Contracts.BingoContract.sln**, run project **AElf.Boilerplate.BingoContract.Launcher**, and try Bingo Game loclated in `web/ReactNativeBingo`, famaliar with the code of Bingo Game, which is a DApp of the AElf blockchain.

-3. In **AElf.Boilerplate.sln**, modify the `appsettings.json` in project **AElf.Boilerplate.CodeGenerator**, running this project will generate a contract development template as well as a new sln file.
+3. Use **AElf.Boilerplate.sln**, modify the `appsettings.json` in project **AElf.Boilerplate.CodeGenerator**, running this project will generate a contract development template as well as a new sln file.

 4. With the new sln file you can develop your new contract, and build your new contract project will generate a patched contract dll which can be deployed to AElf TestNet/MainNet.

 Besides, we provided demo contracts of most of our AElf Contract Standards(ACS).
 As shown before, aelf-boilerplate project is enough for you to getting familiar with AElf contract development, but it has to say that aelf-boilerplate is a start point of developing AElf contract, not a destination.